-This is stage one.
-The moment we entered the lockdown phase we all (or a majority of us) would have felt a sense of ‘shock’, no one could ever see this happening and be prepared for it.
-On a realistic scale, no one ever thought that the UK would have been affected the way it has, let alone lead into a pandemic.
+This is stage one, the moment we entered the lockdown phase we all (or a majority of us) would have felt a sense of shock, no one could ever see this happening and be prepared for it.
+On a realistic scale, no one ever thought that the UK would have been affected the way it has, let alone lead to a pandemic.

-This is where we all want to be at!
+This is where we all want to be!
 At this emotional point in this journey of change, we explore ways to make it work.
 Thinking more innovatively, outside the box or getting involved in problem-solving.
-Building a positive connection with the team to come up with solutions to make it happen!
+Building a positive connection with the team to come up with solutions to make it happen.

 It is what it is!
 This is when you finally got the ropes and understand for yourself that this will be how it is moving forward.
 Accepting the change, embracing and working with it.
 This will most likely come after exploring the possibilities and opportunity phase (hopefully).
-But if one was to fall back into ‘denial’, ‘confusion’ and ‘resignation’ stages of despair again, then consider learning and training in change management so you can guide your team towards a successful path.
+But if one was to fall back into denial, confusion and resignation, then consider learning and training in change management so you can guide your team towards a successful path.